Student Visa Options

 The specific guidance detailed below will assist you to upload acceptable documentary evidence at time of application.

-- Confirmation of Enrolment (CoE) for Overseas Student.
+- Confirmation of Enrolment (CoE) for Overseas Student (You will need to pay an application fee).
 CoE means that you have been accepted as a student at an Australian educational institution which is registered with the Department of Education, or

-Acceptance Advice for Secondary Exchange Student (AASES).
-AASES means that you have officially been accepted on an exchange program and given a place at an Australian school.
+Acceptance Advice for Secondary Exchange Student (AASES) (Fee free).
+AASES means that you have officially been accepted on an school exchange program and given a place at an Australian school.
 Please sign the declaration on the Acceptance Advice and send it to us.
-If you are under 18 please ask both your parents to sign.
+If you are under 18 please ask both your parents to sign AASES form (part C).
+Part C is important as it indicates the parents consent to the exchange program as outlined in Part A and B of the AASES form.
 Single parents must provide evidence that they have sole custody.

 - Students under 18: If you are under 18, upload form 1229 signed by both parents along with their identity documents to verify their signatures.
 We also require a copy of your birth certificate.
 Single parents must provide evidence that they have sole custody (e.g. a copy of the custody ruling).